briv/docteurqui/README.md

 - must haves, improve UI/UX:
     - remove all hard-coded paths/...
     - analytics for ME:
-        - try grafana + loki https://github.com/grafana/loki/tree/master/docs, with 25GB of disk space should be plenty before dedicated aggregated metrics are needed
         - from back-end, log:
             - a line whith subRRPS | regular RPPS | timestamp on each contract that is genereated
             - a line whenever an error occurs (whether in JS or in backend), with some details: timestamp | requestUUID | errorMessage